apache/parquet-format/Encryption.md

 doesn’t perform integrity verification and doesn’t calculate an authentication tag.
 Actually, GCM is a combination of the CTR cipher and an authentication layer called GMAC.
-For applications running without AES acceleration and willing to compromise on content verification, CTR cipher can provide a boost in encryption/decryption throughput.
+For applications running without AES acceleration (e.g. on Java versions before Java 9) and willing to compromise on content verification, CTR cipher can provide a boost in encryption/decryption throughput.

 #### 4.1.3 Nonces and IVs